A comprehensive study of nonlinear perturbations in the dynamics of planar crack fronts: Nonlinear perturbation of scalar elastic crack fronts

 \section{Nonlinear perturbation of scalar elastic crack fronts}

-This section develops a perturbation theory for planar crack fronts that propagate in a solid whose are described by a scalar displacement field $u$.
-In this model, the stress, a vector field, is defined by $\mathbf{\sigma} = \mu\nabla u$ where $\mu$ is the elastic modulus.
-This formulation is identical to the elastic problem of anti-plane shear deformation when the orthogonal displacement components are artificially set to zero~\citep{riceThreedimensionalPerturbationSolution1994b}.
+This section develops a perturbation theory for planar crack fronts propagating in a solid described by a scalar displacement field $u$.
+The stress vector field is defined by $\mathbf{\sigma} = \mu\nabla u$ where $\mu$ is the elastic modulus.
+This formulation is identical to the elastic problem of anti-plane shear deformation when the orthogonal displacement components are artificially set to zero~\citep{riceThreedimensionalPerturbationSolution1994}.
 In general, freely propagating anti-plane shear (Mode~III) cracks experience tensile (Mode I) and in-plane shear (Mode II) stresses when perturbed~\citep{geubelleSpectralMethodThreedimensional1995}.
-The scalar model, however, is useful in obtaining a qualitative understanding of dynamic fracture, as it is much simpler than ``full'' elastodynamics~\citep{perrinDisorderingDynamicPlanar1994a}.
+The scalar model, however, is useful in obtaining a qualitative understanding of dynamic fracture, as it is much simpler than ``full'' elastodynamics~\citep{perrinDisorderingDynamicPlanar1994}.

 Displacements are governed by Newton's 2\textsuperscript{nd} law

 where $\rho$ is the density.
 With the definition of the elastic wave velocity $b=\sqrt{\mu/\rho}$, the displacement satisfies the wave equation